 - When it’s used: A how-to class (cooking, tieing a knot, etc.), or for teaching an audience how a process or product works.

-- Ceremonial Speaking – Conveys strong, personal emotion; often occurs during a special occasion.
-Can be used to display feelings of appreciation, sadness, or triumph.
+Conveys strong, personal emotion; often occurs during a special occasion.
+It can be used to display feelings of appreciation, sadness, or triumph.

 - When it’s used: Weddings, farewell speeches, toasts, and eulogies.